mapersiani/ECE45SynthEC/README.md

 5. **Stop Audio**: Click on the "Stop" button to stop the audio playback.

 ## Credit
-*-Name-PID-Contribution*
--Ian Webster-A17934416-Modified and added to existing code to create and implement the echo feature.
+- Ian Webster-A17934416-Modified and added to existing code to create and implement the echo feature.
 Commented on these additions.